FDio/csit/docs/tag_documentation.rst

     All test cases which uses VHOST.

-.. topic:: VHOST_256

-    All test cases which uses VHOST with qemu queue size set to 256.

 .. topic:: VHOST_1024

-    All test cases which uses VHOST with qemu queue size set to 1024.
+    All test cases which uses VHOST DPDK driver with qemu queue size set to 1024.

+.. topic:: VIRTIO

+    All test cases which uses VIRTIO native VPP driver.

+.. topic:: VIRTIO_1024

+    All test cases which uses VIRTIO native VPP driver with qemu queue size set to 1024.

 .. topic:: CFS_OPT